Vinods-git/Instagram-clone/README.md

 # NewRepository
-it is just a src file zipped... you have install react framework to work this.
+it is just a src file zipped... you have to install react framework to run this.